Avika26/Avika26/README.md

 ## About Me

-I'm a **4th semester B.Tech CSE student specializing in AI & Data Science**, on a mission to become a Data Analyst / Data Scientist — not just by studying, but by *actually building things*.
+I'm a **B.Tech CSE student specializing in AI & Data Science, entering my 3rd year**, on a mission to become a Data Analyst / Data Scientist — not just by studying, but by *actually building things*.

-Right now I'm exploring the full data world: wrangling messy datasets, writing SQL queries, building ML models from scratch, and connecting all the dots between statistics and real-world problems.
+Right now I'm exploring the full data world: wrangling messy datasets, writing SQL queries, working with cloud data warehouses, building ML models from scratch, and connecting all the dots between statistics and real-world problems.
 Every project is a learning experiment.

 ```
- India · B.Tech CSE (AI & DS) · 4th Semester
+ India · B.Tech CSE (AI & DS) · 3rd Year
  Goal -> Data Analyst / Data Scientist
  Approach -> Learn by doing, document everything
 ```

+---

 ---